Mauritius sheldgoose: Behaviour and ecology

 Little is known about the habits of the Mauritius sheldgoose.
 The Dutch soldier Johannes Pretorius' 1660s report about his stay on Mauritius is the most detailed contemporary account of its behaviour:

 Hume and the British historian Ria Winters stated in 2015 that like many geese, the Mauritius sheldgoose was a grazer, and pointed out that Mauritius once had seven endemic species of grass, two of which are now extinct, as well as other species.

 Hume suggested in 2017 that the relatively robust legs of the Mauritius sheldgoose may indicate it was becoming more terrestrial, supported by the 1681 ship's log of the President which stated:

 Many other endemic species of Mauritius were lost after human colonisation of the island, so the ecosystem of the island is severely damaged and hard to reconstruct.
 Before humans arrived, Mauritius was entirely covered in forests, almost all of which have since been lost to deforestation.
 The surviving endemic fauna is still seriously threatened.
-The Mauritius sheldgoose lived alongside other recently extinct Mauritian birds such as the dodo, the red rail (Aphanapteryx bonasia), the Mascarene teal, the broad-billed parrot (Lophopsittacus mauritianus), the Mascarene grey parakeet (Psittacula bensoni), the Mauritius blue pigeon (Alectroenas nitidissimus), the Mauritius scops owl (Otus sauzieri), the Mascarene coot (Fulica newtonii), and the Mauritius night heron.
-Extinct Mauritian reptiles include the saddle-backed Mauritius giant tortoise (Cylindraspis inepta), the domed Mauritius giant tortoise (Cylindraspis triserrata), the Mauritian giant skink (Leiolopisma mauritiana), and the Round Island burrowing boa (Bolyeria multocarinata).
-The small Mauritian flying fox (Pteropus subniger) and the snail Tropidophora carinata lived on Mauritius and Réunion but became extinct in both islands.
-Some plants, such as Casearia tinifolia and the palm orchid (Angraecum palmiforme), have also become extinct.
+The Mauritius sheldgoose lived alongside other recently extinct Mauritian birds such as the dodo, the red rail, the Mascarene teal, the broad-billed parrot, the Mascarene grey parakeet, the Mauritius blue pigeon, the Mauritius scops owl, the Mascarene coot, and the Mauritius night heron.
+Extinct Mauritian reptiles include the saddle-backed Mauritius giant tortoise, the domed Mauritius giant tortoise, the Mauritian giant skink, and the Round Island burrowing boa.
+The small Mauritian flying fox and the snail Tropidophora carinata lived on Mauritius and Réunion but became extinct in both islands.
+Some plants, such as Casearia tinifolia and the palm orchid, have also become extinct.

 Extinction

-Travellers to Mauritius and Réunion made repeat mentions of highly palatable geese and ducks, and geese were listed among the favourite prey of hunters there.
-Cheke stated in 1987 that the Mauritius sheldgoose were considered abundant in 1681, but quickly declined thereafter; the French explorer François Leguat considered them rare in 1693, and the Dutch governor of Mauritius Roelof Deodati declared them extinct in 1698.
+Travellers to Mauritius and Réunion made repeat mentions of highly palatable geese and ducks, and these were listed among the favourite prey of hunters there.
+Cheke stated in 1987 that the Mauritius sheldgeese were considered abundant in 1681, but quickly declined thereafter; the French explorer François Leguat considered them rare in 1693, and the Dutch governor of Mauritius Roelof Deodati declared them extinct in 1698.
 Cheke added that since the number of men on these islands was low in the 1600s, it is unlikely they would have been responsible for the extinction of widespread animals, but those limited to certain habitats, like for example geese and ducks, may have been exterminated by hunting, though reduced breeding would probably be due to introduced animals.

-Hume stated in 2017 that the Mauritius sheldgoose probably went extinct due to overhunting and possibly predation on its eggs and chicks by introduced mammals, particularly cats.
+Cheke and Hume suggested in 2008 that the introduction of cats to Mauritius possibly in the 1680s led to a rapid decline in ground-nesting birds, such as geese.
+Hume and the British ornithologist Michael Walters stated in 2012 that the Mauritius sheldgoose probably went extinct due to overhunting and possibly predation on its eggs and chicks by introduced predators.
+Cheke elaborated in 2013 that the main culprit was cats, with hunting being secondary, and the species survived introduced rats and pigs.